How to run a mini problem framing workshop?

 - 8 min for everyone to introduce themselves as superheroes to the group.

-To start the conversation we all introduce ourselves using the Superhero icebreaker.
+To start the conversation, we all introduce ourselves using the Superhero icebreaker.
 We like this exercise because it shifts our mindset from its current state to a potentially positive one focused on the future.
 Even if this may be entirely fictional, it also helps uncover similarities between us.
-For instance, in less than 10 minutes we can discover who are the people with all the crazy ideas, who are the ones making them tangible and who are the ones doing all the deep thinking and analysis.
-It also helps us, as facilitators, map the roles and strengths to the people in the room.
-From the superhero drawings presented, we learned who is the double sized brain, super analytical and visionary (aka Jim the CTO), who is the most friendly emoji, ready to connect and share stories (aka Carla -the Business Dev. person)and who is the multitasking octopus, prepared to organise everything and everyone, yesterday! (aka Simon the Team Lead).
+For instance, in less than 10 minutes, we can discover who the people are with all the crazy ideas, who are the ones making them tangible, and who are doing all the deep thinking and analysis.
+It also helps us, as facilitators, map the roles and strengths of the people in the room.
+From the superhero drawings presented, we learned who is the double-sized brain, super analytical and visionary (aka Jim the CTO), who is the most friendly emoji, ready to connect and share stories (aka Carla -the Business Dev. person), and who is the multitasking octopus, prepared to organize everything and everyone, yesterday! (aka Simon the Team Lead).

 2. What is the business need?